jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_worksheet_serialize_headers_with_options2.rs` - Demonstrates
   serializing instances of a Serde derived data structure to a worksheet.

+* `doc_worksheet_serialize_headers1.rs` - Demonstrates serializing
+  instances of a Serde derived data structure to a worksheet.

+* `doc_worksheet_serialize_headers2.rs` - Demonstrates serializing
+  instances of a Serde derived data structure to a worksheet.
+This demonstrates starting the serialization in a different position

+* `doc_worksheet_serialize_headers3.rs` - Demonstrates serializing
+  instances of a Serde derived data structure to a worksheet using different methods (both serialization and deserialization).

+* `doc_worksheet_serialize_headers4.rs` - Demonstrates serializing
+  instances of a Serde derived data structure to a worksheet.

 * `doc_worksheet_serialize_intro.rs` - Demonstrates serializing instances
   of a Serde derived data structure to a worksheet.